riccardoscotti/distributed-software-systems/README.md

 # Distributed Software Systems homework and final presentation (2023)
-Homework and final presentation for the Distributed Software System course, held by professor Paolo Ciancarini for the M.Sc. in Computer Science at Università di Bologna.
+Homework and final presentation for the Distributed Software System course, held by professor Paolo Ciancarini for the M.Sc. in Computer Science at Università di Bologna, academic year 2023/2024.